 - ½ cup shredded Monterey Jack cheese (or cheddar cheese)

 - Tortilla chips for serving

 - In a food processor, combine cream cheese, sour cream, mayonnaise, salsa, and taco seasoning until smooth.

 - Pour into a bowl and add green onions, black olives, jalapeño, and cheese.

-- Stir to combine and chill for at least a half hour before serving with tortilla chips or veggies.
+- Stir to combine and chill for at least a half hour before serving.
+Serve with tortilla chips or veggies.

 - May use low fat sour cream and cream cheese.
 We do not recommend using fat-free varieties.

 - If you like it spicier, try using a hotter salsa, including the ribs and seeds of the jalapeño, or adding more jalapeño peppers.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.